Sons of the Serpent: Impact

 The depiction of the Sons of the Serpent has been criticized by some conservative journalists with the release of Captain America: Sam Wilson #1 (October 2015).
 Some have stated the organization makes conservatives out to be "villains."
 American conservative channel Fox News argued the group serves to negatively depict Americans opposing illegal immigration.
 Fox News anchor Heather Childers stated that politics should be kept "out of comic books" in consequence.

 Jessica Lachenal of The Mary Sue said Fox News was justifying a "supervillain’s hare-brained scheme to police" the borders of the United States, while Marc Daalder defended the presence of political and social commentary across Marvel comic books and described it as a "positive step."
 Alice W. Castle of Multiversity Comics mocked the interpretation of Fox News and said the TV presenters "align themselves with a fictional racial hate group."
 Jesse Schedeen of IGN found "disturbing" how some conservatives can identify themselves to the Sons of the Serpent and therefore defend the actions of the group.
 Brian Cronin of Comic Book Resources criticized those defending the organization based on its activities.
 Russ Dobler of AIPT Comics argued the Sons of the Serpent do not represent conservatives but those who can use an ideology as an excuse to justify their actions.

 Gavia Baker-Whitelaw of The Daily Dot stated that this segment has sparked a debate regarding whether the new Captain America is "too political," a notion that was deemed "thoroughly shot down by fans of the comic."
 Petitions have emerged on both sides of the debate, with one calling for the resignation of comic book writer Nick Spencer receiving 46 signatures, while another expressing support for him has attracted 792, as of October 20, 2015.

 Other versions

 MC2

 An alternate version of the Sons of the Serpent appears in the alternate future of MC2.
-An offshoot organization called the Soldiers of the Serpent appeared in A-Next.
+An offshoot organization called the Soldiers of the Serpent appears in A-Next.